Solomon-analytics/SQL-Order_Management_Data_Warehouse-Project/README.md

   ## About Me

-  Hi there!
-I am **Solomon Yakubu** I am a data professional with over 3 years of experience building scalable solutions that helps technical and non-technical stakeholders make informed decisions.
+  Hi, I am **Solomon Yakubu**, a data professional with over 3 years of experience building scalable solutions that help technical and non-technical stakeholders make informed decisions.